-Q: Can we use the library budget allocated to our department for other materials, such as e-resources, journals, kindle devices or e-books?
+Q: Can we use the library budget allocated to our department for other materials, such as e-books, journals or kindle devices?

 A: No. The library budget allocated to each department can only be used for acquiring print books, and in rare cases, DVDs.